May 29, 2022

 Like TCAs, MAOIs were some of the first antidepressants created.
 They can have severe side effects and are only used when other treatments have been unsuccessful.

-There is no scientific evidence demonstrating risk of serotonin syndrome when MAOIs are combined with psilocybin.
-However, the combination of magic mushrooms and certain MAOIs such as syrian rue or Banisteriopsis caapi can create a psilohuasca experience, which can be longer lasting and more intense than a pure psilocybin experience.
-If you are thinking about combining MAOIs and mushrooms, please do in-depth research so you know what to expect.
+No scientific evidence demonstrates serotonin syndrome risk when MAOIs are combined with psilocybin.
+However, combining magic mushrooms and certain MAOIs, such as syrian rue or Banisteriopsis caapi, can create a psilohuasca experience, which can be longer lasting and more intense than a pure psilocybin experience.
+If you are thinking about combining MAOIs and mushrooms, please do in-depth research to know what to expect.

 Norepinephrine reuptake inhibitors (NRIs) and norepinephrine-dopamine reuptake inhibitors (NDRIs) are two classes of drugs that increase the amount of norepinephrine (and dopamine, in the case of NDRIs) in the brain.